jmuyskens/smartrip/README.md

 The data will be scraped into `card_{CARD_ID}.csv`.

 If you wish to only scrape a specific year and/or month you can use `--year/-y {YEAR}` and `--month/-m {MONTH}`.
 Month is a 1-indexed integer, so to scrape October 2018 you would run `smartrip --year 2018 --month 10`.

+You can save the output to a file by directing stdout to a file:

+    smartrip > data.csv

+Or you can specify an output file on the command line with `--output/-o`:

+    smartrip --output data.csv